 Claims adjusters, the people who investigate insurance claims for a living, say these are the most common justifications insurers use to deny a claim or pay less than the full amount.

 Policy limits.
-Every policy has limits on how much it will pay in the event of an accident, and if your claim is greater than your coverage limits, you could be stuck for the excess.
+Every policy has limits on how much it will pay in the event of an accident, and if your claim is greater than your coverage limits, you could be stuck with the excess.
 For example, the limit on your property damage liability coverage (the kind that pays if you damage someone else’s car or other property) might be $10,000.
 That could be adequate in some instances but a problem if you rear-end, let’s say, a $400,000 Lamborghini.
 States set minimums, such as $10,000 or $25,000, for liability coverage, but you can choose a higher limit by paying extra.

 Policy coverage.
 An auto policy consists of several different kinds of coverage.
 Among them are property damage liability (described above), collision coverage (which pays for damage resulting from a collision with another car or if you hit, say, a light pole), and comprehensive coverage (which covers damage from other causes, such as fire or vandalism).
 Some coverage may be mandated by your state, but other types could be optional.
 For instance, if you decide to only have limited liability coverage, you will not be covered if your car is stolen.

 - Not reporting an accident immediately to the police or your insurer.